canonical/charm-relation-interfaces/interfaces/database_backup_manager/v0/README.md

 - Is expected to only run a job when it is idle.
 Any job further requests after a backup/restore is started may be ignored.
 - Is expected to have a locking mechanism to avoid running multiple jobs at once.
 - Is expected to indicate to the Requirer the status of the current or most recently completed job via the `status` field.
-- Is expected to upload the log file for the job to the `s3-path`.
+- Is expected to upload the log file for the job to the `s3-log-file` in the `storage-interface-data`.
-- Is expected to upload the backup file to the `s3-path` if it was successful in backing up the database.
+- Is expected to upload the backup file to the `s3-backup-file` in the `storage-interface-data` if it was successful in backing up the database.
-- Is expected to retrieve the backup file from the `s3-backup-path` if it was required to restore a backup.
+- Is expected to retrieve the backup file from the `s3-restore-file` in the `storage-interface-data` if it was required to restore a backup.
+- Is expected to return all valid `storage-interface-data` fields as a reference for future jobs.

 ### Requirer

 - Is expected to provide a unique `job-id` and `job-type` (backup or restore).
-- Is expected to pass in any s3 configurations (`s3-bucket`, `s3-access-key`, `s3-secret-key`, `s3-path` and potentially `s3-backup-path`) needed to either store or retrieve the backup file.
+- Is expected to pass in the `storage-interface-type` and `storage-interface-data` (`s3-bucket`, `s3-access-key`, `s3-secret-key`, `s3-log-file`, `s3-backup-file` and `s3-restore-file`) needed to either store or retrieve the backup file.
 - Is expected to wait until the Provider returns a `status` of the job to relay the results to the Juju admin.

 ## Relation Data